For England’s King Henry VIII’s love of Anne (Boleyn)…

 As adultery with the Queen is high treason, Anne and these noblemen are to be executed.
 Following Anne’s execution (by sword).
 Henry rides off to Northumberland, and to his soon to be wife number three, Jane Seymour.
 The rest you could say is history…

-English castles, – including Hever Castle (where the real Anne Boleyn was brought up) – magnificent costumes, meticulously detailed sets and the Tudor inspired music add up to the sumptuous lavish period piece.
+English castles, – including Hever Castle (where the real Anne Boleyn was brought up) – magnificent costumes, meticulously detailed sets and the Tudor inspired music to add up to the sumptuous lavish period piece.
 It all makes you feel you’ve returned back in time to this Tudor King’s court.

 Richard Burton, as Henry VIII has the gravitas, charisma and presence for this regal role.
 He offers so much, much more so than others who played him.
 Burton giving an emotionally charged performance, showing not just the king in a regal sense, but here showing his complex character as the man behind the crown.
 Burton rightly receiving his sixth out of his seven Oscar nominations (but surprisingly never winning) for this strong and moving portrayal.